 You will be bringing your water bottle with you everywhere!
 It may seem silly but it's important to have one that's cute, practical, and easy to use and carry.

 These Stanley Tumblers are super popular right now and you will find soo many girls using them on your college campus.

 I am very passionate about this...get a mesh shower caddy NOT a plastic one!

 I made this mistake my freshman year and got a plastic shower caddy.
-Here's what happened with that...every time I would shower water would get stuck in the plastic grooves.
+Here's what happened with that...every time I would shower water would get stuck in the plastic grooves and along the bottom.
 I would go back to my dorm room, put the shower caddy on the ground, and five minutes later there would be a huge puddle on the ground.

 So moral of that all, get a mesh shower caddy because water drains out of it way better.
 This one is my favorite mesh shower caddy (used my sophomore year).
 Once you move out of dorms you'll probably throw it away but it is an essential for when you do live in a residence hall.

 The first few months I lived in my dorm room I was having such a hard time sleeping and studying because I am one of "those" who need it silent to get everything done...ya know, ADD kicking in.

 When I was babysitting that semester, the baby had a sound machine that the mom would have me turn on every time he went to bed to block off all the noise happening around his room.

 That got me thinking...DUH!
 This could block off noise when sleeping and studying in my dorm room.
 I ordered the exact sound machine the baby had (pictured above) and I kid you not, have used it every single night since.
 My sister also got one for her dorm room and can't sleep at night anymore without it on.

 Short story summed up...if you have issues studying/sleeping around noise, a sound machine will change your life.